stcorp/muninn/README.rst

 - ``storage``: The backend used for storing product data.
 The currently supported backends are ``fs``, ``s3`` and ``swift``.

-- ``use_symlinks``: If set to ``true``, an archived product will consist of symbolic links to the original product, instead of a copy of the product.
-  The default is ``false``.

 - ``cascade_grace_period``: Number of minutes after which a product may be considered for automatic removal.
 The default is 0 (immediately).

 - ``max_cascade_cycles``: Maximum number of iterations of the automatic removal algorithm.
 The default is 25.

-- ``external_archives``: White space separated list of archive ids of archives that may contain products linked to by products stored in this archive.
-  The default is the empty list.

 - ``namespace_extensions``: White space separated list of names of Python packages or modules that contain namespace definitions (see section